Peeragogy/Peeragogy.github.io/sole.md

 phrase a problem) that ignites a learner’s passion?

-A SOLE is a facilitated learning environment (LE) that can nurture learner driven activity.
+A SOLE is a facilitated learning environment (LE) that can nurture learner-driven activity.
 For instance, in the Hole in the Wall example, the design is the context of the wall, the street, the neighborhood –and the facilitation is the touch screen monitor in the wall.
 They are brilliantly united.
 In this sense it is an intentional, self-aware learning environment.
-It is a strange foreign object that anyone would have to figure out how it works to take advantage of.
+The Wall's computer is a strange foreign object that anyone would have to figure out how to take advantage of.
 But this is not in the classroom, or in the ‘school.’
 It is an informal LE.
 Just like [learning a game](http://www.academia.edu/1137269/Game-based_Learning_and_Intrinsic_Motivation)